bit-yottabyte/Document-Decoder-Genetic-Algorithm/README.md

 # Document-Decoder-Genetic-Algorithm
-This project was created so decrypt 'shredded documents' using the frequencies and a genetic algorithm.
+This project was created to decrypt 'shredded documents' using their frequencies and a genetic algorithm.
+Please look at the 'Report.pdf' for an in-depth project description.